-It costs nothing to hire Bisnar Chase for a premise liability case.
-We work on contingency with a ‘No Win, No Fee’ guarantee.
-This means that there are no out-of-pocket costs for our clients.
-If we do not win your case, you will not owe us a penny.
+It costs nothing to sign with Bisnar Chase for a premises liability case.
+We work on contingency with a ‘No Win, No Fee’ guarantee to protect our clients and make our services more accessible.

 There have been some major multi-million-dollar premises liability cases in California and across the U.S.